American University Washington College of Law

 Closing Remarks

-A light buffet dinner display will available while we mix and mingle to celebrate the honoree, Senator Bob Casey.
+A light buffet will be available while we mix and mingle to celebrate the honoree, Senator Bob Casey.

 Networking Reception